ZeEpic/mcpy/README.md

 - Variables and functions are written in snake_case.
 - Code should be easy to understand for beginners.
 - Features should be intended for use in Minecraft.
+- Inspired by Kotlin, Rust, Java, and Python.

 ### Data Types
 ```c++